Current as of August 2020 | Download print version (in PDF)

 Microfinance NGOs are SEC-registered NGOs that must be organized for the primary purpose of implementing a microenterprise development strategy and providing microfinance programs, products, and services, such as microcredit and microsavings for poor and low-income clients (Microfinance NGOs Act RA 10693 Sections 3(h), 6).

 Some foreign NPOs do business in the Philippines by establishing branch or representative offices, however these fall outside the scope of this Note.
 Other not-for-profit forms not generally discussed in this Note due to their limited interaction with foreign grantmakers include: unregistered NPOs, labor unions, trade unions, mutual savings banks, cooperatives, and entities established or governed by special laws.
-This Note also excludes “mutual benefit associations” which, under Philippine law, are insurance companies and are explicitly precluded from assuming the character of a “charitable or benevolent organization” (Insurance Code Chapter VII Title I).
+This Note also excludes “mutual benefit associations” which, under Philippine law, are insurance companies and are explicitly precluded from assuming the character of a “charitable or benevolent organization” (RA 10607, The Insurance Code, Chapter VII Title I).

 Exemption from income tax is extended to a broad range of organizational forms, including:

 - Non-stock corporations organized exclusively for religious, charitable, scientific, athletic, or cultural purposes, or for the rehabilitation of veterans;

 - Civic leagues or organizations operated exclusively for the promotion of social welfare; and